peterr-s/hash_map/README.md

 I couldn't find a general-purpose cross-platform C hash map implementation and needed one for a project I'm working on, so I wrote one.
 If it can be of use to you, have at it.

 Everything is absolutely standards compliant C89 with no assumptions about implementation-defined behavior.
+It will also compile as C99 or C11.

 #### Usage

 This file defines a `hash_map` structure and basic methods to manipulate it.
 The hash map works entirely with void pointers, so it does not create additional copies of data that is added to it or destroy elements that are removed.

 `hash_map_init` takes a pointer to a hash map, a pointer to a hash function, a pointer to an equality function, a start size for the internal table, and a load factor.
+On success it returns `0`.
+If it encounters an error when attempting to allocate memory for the table, it returns `HM_ERR_ALLOC`.

 Alternatively it is possible to populate the fields manually:

     typedef struct hash_map hash_map;
     struct hash_map